pachterlab/splitcode-tutorial/docs/source/example.rst

 None of the unassigned reads are outputted although you can direct the unassigned reads to a file using the ``--unassigned`` option just like in the previous section.

+Colab
+^^^^^

+A Google colab notebook on installing splitcode, running it on this example, and viewing its output can be found here: `splitcode_example.ipynb <https://github.com/pachterlab/splitcode-tutorial/blob/main/colab/splitcode_example.ipynb>`_.